BaraHashesh/GradeProject_Version2.1/README.md

-This is a modified version of the 2.0 version

-Intellij IDE was used instead of eclipse

-Gradual Optimization as well as modifications will be added on this version
+# Wireless Storage Device

+This project was generated using the [Eclipse IDE](https://www.eclipse.org/)

+## Project Description

+This project is implemented in order to create a connection between storage devices and the user device (PC/MAC/Mobile) via a wireless connection.

+## What's to Come

+The project currently is nearly finished as basic functionalities for a storage device have already been implemented (store, delete, retrieve, and browse operations), however several new features are planned to be added soon, which are:

-	1- Optimize File Meta data -> this is done
+1- Optimize File Meta data

+	This has already been implemented

-	2- Create Popups
+2- Compression

-	3- add encryption

-	4- add compression  -> dropped due to long execution time
+	Dropped due to long execution time

-	5- work on mobile
+3- Encryption

+	 Have yet to decide no an encryption standard

+4- Try to change the structure of the system as such it supports multiple storage devices at any given time (previous structure supports one device)

-	6- try to create a small distributed system -> fondations have been created only server side semaphore remain to be implemented
+	Foundations have been created only server side semaphore remains to be implemented

+5- Create a funtioning mobile version of the project (android)

+	Work has yet to start on this

+6- Create popups to appear in case of errors

+	Work has yet to start on this (not of much importance)